Best Vegas Buffets in 2026: Worth the Splurge (or Not)?

 Verdict: Functional, not fancy — good for convenience, not memories.

-The MGM Grand Buffet is one of those places that feels like it’s there to serve convention-goers and bachelor parties who just need fuel.
+The MGM Grand Buffet has always been one of those places that feels like it’s there to serve convention-goers and bachelor parties who just need fuel.
 It’s not bad, but it’s not memorable either.

 The variety is wide — salads, carving station, desserts — but none stand out as spectacular.
 The atmosphere feels more cafeteria than culinary event.